frieZZerr/UJ-E-Business/project_4/readme.md

     - POST /products: Create a new product
     - PUT /products/:id: Update an existing product
     - DELETE /products/:id: Delete a product by ID

+3. Access the endpoints to manage carts:

+    - GET /carts: Retrieve all carts
+    - GET /carts/:id: Retrieve a specific cart by ID
+    - POST /carts: Create a new cart
+    - PUT /carts/:id: Update an existing cart
+    - DELETE /carts/:id: Delete a cart by ID

+4. Access the endpoints to manage categories:

+    - GET /categories: Retrieve all categories
+    - GET /categories/:id: Retrieve a specific category by ID
+    - POST /categories: Create a new category
+    - PUT /categories/:id: Update an existing category
+    - DELETE /categories/:id: Delete a category by ID